SeisComP/common/apps/gui/descriptions/global_gui.rst

 All |scname| graphical user interfaces are based on a common libraries.
 This chapter describes what configuration and styling options are available for all GUI applications.
 The GUI specific configuration options are additional to the standard application options.
-Setup the e.g. messaging connection and database is equal to the CLI (command line interface) applications.
+Setup the e.g., messaging connection and database is equal to the CLI (command line interface) applications.